junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean: willing to sacrifice himself and Sam and the world to save Cas (and the world)

 Cas thought Dean wouldn't choose Sam over him because he never did, Dean shows him wrong (but also because Sam is willing to sacrifice himself to save Cas and the world too)

+Cas knows he loves Dean and willing to die for Dean from the beginning, and accept not loved back by Dean.
+He needs to know he's loved back, how much he matters to them.

+Dean loves Cas and worries about him from the beginning, but he doesn't allow himself to think about it or admit it or define it, or really wholeheartedly love Cas and let himself be loved without scrupulosity.
+He's been hesitant to take the step.
+He needs to be able to allow himself to love Cas.

+The key to save the world is to know they're loved by so many people, friends and family, accept them wholly as they are, and that they love them back, love the world enough so that they can save it.

+The climax of this story is Cas will die if Dean doesn't admit to his love and allow himself to love Cas.
+He has to figure it all out at the end and open himself up.

 ### Idea